secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 A detailed discussion and definitions can be found in {{-ConstrainedDevices}}.
 Yet, their definitions are too concrete.
 Which is why we define constrained devices not based on concrete processing power (e.g. 100k instructions per second):
-For the Secure Crypto Config a device is constrained when it has multiple magnitudes less resources than a current (at the time of reading!) standard personal computer.
+For the Secure Crypto Config a device is constrained when it has multiple magnitudes less resources than a current (not a new one, but broadly in use at the time of publication of a Secure Crypto Config!) standard personal computer.
 For example if a current standard personal computer can encrypt with 1 GiB/s, a constrained device would be all devices that can only perform the same cryptography operation with less than 10 MiB/s.
 Resources can be everything important for cryptography like dedicated crytography hardware, instruction sets, memory, power consumption, storage space, communication bandwith, latency etc.

+#### Attacker Resources and Capabilities

+- [ ] TODO describe what kind of attackers and their resources and capabilities are considered for the definition of the security levels.

 ### Security Level 1